 Preventing Sexual Violence Initiative (PSVI)

-The Preventing Sexual Violence Initiative (PSVI) was launched on 29 May 2012 by the British Foreign Secretary, William Hague.
+The Preventing Sexual Violence Initiative (PSVI) was launched on 29 May 2012 by the Prime Minister's Special Representative on Preventing Sexual Violence in Conflict, William Hague.
 The full announcement is here.

 It aims to strengthen and support international efforts to respond to sexual violence in conflict - including by enhancing the capacity of countries, institutions, and communities to support survivors and end impunity for perpetrators.
 A key part of this initiative has been to provide expertise in responding to sexual violence in conflict through the creation of a multidisciplinary Team of Experts (the ToE).

 Established by the Stabilisation Unit (SU) on behalf of the Foreign and Commonwealth Office (FCO), this unique team consists of more than 70 experts.
 It brings together specialists in Gender Based Violence, Criminal Lawyers, Specialist Investigators, Sexual Offences Examiners, Psychosocial Specialists and Social Workers, as well as Retired Police Officers with experience in criminal investigations.

 As the Team is to be ready at all times to deploy speedily and effectively overseas, the SU manages the Team on a daily basis- keeping security clearance up-to-date, ensuring hostile environment training, sharing PSVI updates and maintaining regular contact with the experts so that they are fully prepared for immediate deployment.

 Since the inception of the Preventing Sexual Violence Initiative, the SU has deployed experts to a number of conflict-affected and fragile countries.
 Their tasks and activities have been varied, demonstrating the value of the unique multidisciplinary nature of the Team.